briangershon/setup-mac/README.md

 Switch macOS shell to bash: Open Terminal and then run `chsh -s /bin/bash` then restart Terminal.

-Install Microsoft Visual Code, and extensions:
+Install Microsoft Visual Code, and extensions/configure:

+- `command-shift-p` and run `Shell Command: Install 'code' command in PATH`

 - `Prettier - Code formatter` (by Esben Petersen) and then update these settings: Set `Editor: Default Formatter` to `esbenp.prettier-vscode`.